How Fast Erasing Occurs?

 For example, 2 TB Toshiba disk has been erased on Windows platform with one pass within 3 hours and 32 minutes, 14 TB Western Digital disk - within 18 hours 53 minutes.

-The following snapshots are real-test certificates for erasing of:
+The following snapshots are real-test results for erasing of: